edzaga/sql-course/sql-course-en/lectures/week1/lecture3.rst

 .. image:: ../../../sql-course/src/prosel.png
    :align: center

-Se aprecia que las tuplas que no cumplan con la condición de selección quedan fuera del resultado, luego se realiza un PROJECT sobre las filas del resultado, separando solo las columnas que contienen los Atributtes id y name.
+It is appreciated that the tuples that do not meet the condition of selection are left out of the result, then it is performed a **PROJECT** on the rows of the result, separating only the columns that contain the id and name attributes.
 Finally the table would look like this:

 .. math::